-I work at Medallia, an enterprise software company that helps the biggest companies in the world listen to their customers and improve their businesses accordingly.
+I lead Product Strategy at Medallia, an enterprise software company that helps the biggest companies in the world listen to their customers and improve their businesses accordingly.
 Previously, I was at BloomReach, another enterprise software company, where I led our efforts to expand our offerings into new markets.

 I started a company, 7C Wireless, in 2007 with the goal of buying wireless spectrum licenses in the 2008 auction by the FCC of 700 MHz spectrum and improving broadband access in rural areas of the United States.
 We lobbied the FCC (successfully), and the company was acquired by Triad 700.
 Together, we were among the largest value bidders in the auction.